LIJUCHACKO/llama-server_mcp_proxy/README.md

+# About this repository

+This repository in cloned from 'extopico/llama-server_mcp_proxy'.
+Changes are done to use the proxy server with Qwen 3 or Jan v1 model.

+llama-server doesnot support more than one `<think> </think> ` .
+Some changes have to be done in llama.cpp source code for llama-server.

+## Additional changes done in llama.cpp -server

+Replace following files
+- replace file  'llama.cpp/tools/server/webui/src/components/ChatMessage.tsx'
+- replace file 'llama.cpp/tools/server/public/index.html.gz'

+Files are given in this repository

+And then recompile llama-server

 # Llama-Server MCP Proxy

 This Node.js application acts as a proxy server for `llama-server`.
 Its primary purpose is to intercept chat completion requests, enhance them with tool capabilities via the Model Context Protocol (MCP), and allow the Language Model (LLM) to use these tools iteratively.